daifkyou/minimade/README.md

 Very open to contributions (including suggestions/issues) of any kind but I'm really not that active and I'm not very experienced.
 Especially open to improving non-pythonic/non-scons-ic/sucky build scripts and fixing inefficiencies.
 Improvements to source directory tree would also helpful.
-I don't really play multi or non-standard modes (if I skin those), so if you see anything that can be improved please bring it up!

 I would also suggest forking as "minimaid" and replacing things with maid waifus.